Azure/batch-shipyard/docs/00-introduction.md

 with the underlying infrastructure, VM application state consistency, potential dependency interaction side effects and spend more time on things that actually matter for their batch workloads: the job and task results themselves.
-And with Azure Batch, you can scale your workload up and only pay for the compute resources you use.
-The Batch Shipyard provides a way to combine your containers with the power of scale-out cloud computing with ease!
+And with Azure Batch, you can automatically scale your workload and only pay for the compute resources you use.
+Batch Shipyard provides a way to combine your containers with the power of scale-out cloud computing with ease!